The COVID-19 pandemic has thrown many organizations into uncharted territory, straining IT and business resources like never before.

 Scott Harrison and Clay Townsend, Chief Data Officer and Director of Enterprise Data Services respectively at Parkland Health and Hospital System in Dallas, Texas—a community public health system with the busiest emergency department in the US—recently sat down with me for a virtual conversation about the hospital’s use of SAP’s Business Technology Platform.
 We discussed Parkland’s approach to technology, their commitment to community, and how readying the hospital to effectively cope with the pandemic has highlighted the importance of agile digital landscapes and strong collaborative relationships, both within an organization and with technology partners like SAP.

 Below is an edited transcript of our conversation.
-To hear the full conversation, click here.
+To hear the conversation, click here (at 3:20).

 Juergen Mueller: Can you tell me a little about Parkland and how you’ve been confronting the challenges raised by COVID-19?